yutiachen5/BlueSTARR_Evaluation_A549/README.md

-# BlueSTARR_Evaluation
-Evaluation of BlueSTARR model on enhancer activity prediction.
+# BlueSTARR Evaluation - cell line A549
+BlueSTARR: predicting effects of regulatory variants.
 Internship with Duke IGVF (2024-2025).